richardnklv/richardnklv/README.md

 - ✨ **Coding challenges:** **[My LeetCode Solutions Repository 🌟](https://github.com/richardnklv/LeetCodeProblems)** for a deep dive into my problem-solving approach and coding skills in Java and Python.

 ### 📫 Contact:
-- **🚀 For an Internship / Job / Start-up Collaboration, or anything of interest** 🌟
+- **🚀 For an Internship / Job Offer / Start-up Collaboration, or anything of interest** 🌟
 - 📧 Email: **richardnklv@outlook.com** 🌟

 ### 💼 Professional Skills
-- Software Development
+- Progressing in Software Development
 - Object-Oriented Programming (Java, Python)
-- Basic Web Development
+- Web Development
+- Both a humble student and an enthusiastic leader
+- An unlimited supply of energy
+- Boundless creativity that I receive from higher dimensions

 ### 🎯 Interests unrelated to coding:
 - Business; online businesses (ecom, etc.)